mcabbott/NamedPlus.jl/README.md

 * One way is to check a calculation which is written to work on ordinary arrays.
   The names should be propagated and the answer should have desired names.
+  Any operation which mixes incompatible names should give an error.

-* The other way is to write calculations working only on the names, which won't work on ordinary arrays.
-Then the results won't care about the storage order of the arrays.
+* The other way is to write calculations working only on the names.
+This won't work on ordinary arrays, but the results can be made independent of the storage order of the data.

 The goal here is mostly the second use.
 This needs things like `A[μ=1, ν=2]` and `sum(A; dims=:μ)` (which already work) plus things like `contract(A,B; dims=:μ)` (defined here).